OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

     *   your real name
     *   a user name (which may be your real name or a pseudonym)
     *   the city and country in which you live
-    *   a profile picture or avatar
+    *   a profile picture, profile header image or avatar
-    *   information about how you categorise yourself with respect to your content (for example, whether you are a musician, a label or some other category of creator)
+    *   information about how you categorize yourself with respect to your content (for example, whether you are a musician, a label or some other category of creator)
     *   details of your other websites and social media profiles, including links to those websites and profiles

     None of this profile information is mandatory, and any information you do provide may be deleted, edited, changed or amended by you at any time.
 For more information, see the Choice and Control section below.